martino-vic/ronatasbertawot/README.md

-# CLDF dataset derived from 'West Old Turkic' by András Róna-Tas and Árpád Berta
+# CLDF dataset derived from 'West Old Turkic' by András Róna-Tas and Árpád Berta from 2011

 ## How to cite